Lupo-Grigio/DragonCostume/README.md

       -/Prototype Case
       3d printable case for the face tracking eye demo.
 Designed to hold the ESP32-CAM module and the Adafruit Monster M4sk.
 Originally designed in tinkercad by importing the case designed by adafruit for the M4sk.
 Tinkercad link:https://www.tinkercad.com/things/l33OCsHAKPb-eye-camera-mask-case also can be found on thingaverse: https://www.thingiverse.com/thing:5188566

+      -/M4SK PWM remapping example
+      Sample code for the Adafruit M4SK that just remaps the PWM port as Serial2 reads from it and writes to the USB serial monitor

+      -/ESP32-CAM second serial sample
+      A tiny project containing an example of setting up an ESP32-CAM to write data to pins 15 and 2, also a bit of beginner examples of passing pointers and structs.
+Developed and simulated on Wokwi.
+See the Wokwi-project.txt for link

   -Forward Cameras and Performer HUD